CONE-MT/Multilingual_ChatGPT/README.md

 responses are translated back into the source languages.
 Moreover, we employ the Whisper model to convert speech into text, thereby extending our service to support voice input.
 This innovative approach aims to enhance the accessibility and applicability of ChatGPT across a wider range of languages and modalities.

+The following is a simple example demonstrating how to use our demo.
+At the same time, you can see that when ChatGPT creates content using English on the left, the generated content is richer compared to the answers obtained from directly asking in Chinese on the right.
+You can check out [more examples](#Example).

 ![demo](./image/demo.gif)